InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

       <td>CmpId</td>
       <td>12 bits</td>
       <td>
-        Consent Management Platform ID that last updated the TC String
+        Consent Management Platform ID that last updated the TC string
       </td>
       <td>
         A unique ID will be assigned to each Consent Management Platform.